The-Old-Castle-Defense/docs/faq.md

 #### Q: How does the investment process work?

-A: Investors can stake **$MC** on one or both factions during sieges.
+A: Investors can stake **{{tt}}** on one or both factions during sieges.
 If their chosen faction wins, investors are rewarded, and invested money is returned back to their wallets.
 This mechanism ensures investors are actively engaged in the game and have the potential to earn rewards.